 History of Jantar Mantar

 The Jantar Mantar is a large structure situated in several places in India.
 However, the solar observatory at Jaipur is the largest of all five situated across India.
 This UNESCO World Heritage is also the largest solar observatory in the entire continent of Asia.
-It took 12 – 15 years to complete the construction of this structure that started in the early 17th century (1724 – 1736).
-Spread across an area 18,700 sq. km. close to other top tourist sites City Palace & Hawa Mahal in Jaipur.

 The National Monument was originally constructed using materials like marble and natural stone.
 However, it has undergone restoration during the British rule and the last one more than a decade ago.
 Although its original accuracy in measures remains same different materials replaced the originals.
 There are a total of 19 geometrical designs that are preserved by which visitors see the orbits around the sun & astronomical positions.
 Each has a unique specialty.